Trams in Munich: Nordtangente (Englischer Garten)

 Another new tram line project in discussion is the Nordtangente (North Tangent) across the Englischer Garten, linking Elisabethplatz (Trams lines 27 and 28) in the west with terminus at Romanplatz and Tivolistraße (Tram line 16) in the east with terminus at St. Emmeram.
 Additionally, the proposal also examines the possible southern extension of Tram line 23 to connect with the Nordtangente at Martiusstraße and Leopoldstraße intersection and eastern extension of Tram lines 16 and 17 to the Johanneskirchen S-Bahn station at Johanneskirchner Straße and Cosimastraße.

 The Englischer Garten tram line was proposed in 1927 but was immediately rejected by the city council.
 The proposal for the Nordtangente isn't without controversy due to the feasibility of running trams through the busy thoroughfare and potential damage to the environment during the construction and after the service launch.
 Several buses (MetroBus 54, 58, and 68 as well as local Bus 154) currently serve the 600-metre-long Englischer Garten thoroughfare, adding noise and congestion.
 Adding the tram line would cause safety hazard for pedestrians and cyclists who in a very large number share the same thoroughfare.

-The overhead lines could not be used due to the sensitive nature environment in Englisher Garten and due to many mature trees in close proximity.
-An initial proposal was to use the specially modified trams that run on batteries across Englisher Garten before reverting to overhead lines outside the park.
+The overhead lines could not be used due to the sensitive nature environment in Englischer Garten and due to many mature trees in close proximity.
+An initial proposal was to use the specially modified trams that run on batteries across Englischer Garten before reverting to overhead lines outside the park.
 MVG and Stadler Rail modified one Class S tram with lithium-ion batteries for feasibility runs at Velten near Berlin: this specially modified tram broke the world distance record by running 16 km on a test track.
 The Class S trams delivered to MVG in 2012 are designed to be retrofitted with batteries.

 After the success of Initiative M-ein Englischer Garten, a grassroots movement to cover the portion of Mittleren Ring highway in Englischer Garten, the same grassroot movement group proposed a tram tunnel as the most optimal solution, citing the 1926 article in Bayerischen Umschau.
 The €45 million tram tunnel is gaining traction as most favoured option for several reasons.
 The tram tunnel along with forthcoming Mittleren Ring tunnel would reunite the northern and southern Englischer Garten once again.
 The tunnel moves the tram and bus traffic underground, removing the noise and congestion.
 Without the traffic on the thoroughfare, the safety of pedestrians and cyclists is enhanced.
 As to reduce the construction cost by making tunnels lower in height, the overhead lines would not be installed in the tunnel.
 The trams would switch to battery power during the travel through tunnel before switching back to the overhead lines outside the park.